Sponsoring church (Churches of Christ): History

 The historical foundation and creation of this new "sponsoring church" movement is traced to the speeches, writings and advocacy of G.C.
 Brewer at Abilene Christian College in the 1930s.
 Brewer encouraged Church of Christ congregations to actively support, both financially and through talents, the work and activities of Bible colleges, or other "institutional" entities such as orphan homes or nursing homes, which may be traditionally associated with churches of Christ.
-Other Church of Christ leaders who spoke out in favor the concept included B. C. Goodpasture, N. B. Hardeman and Robert M. Alexander.
+Other Church of Christ leaders who spoke out in favor of the concept included B. C. Goodpasture, N. B. Hardeman and Robert M. Alexander.

 After World War II some churches created the sponsoring church arrangement to coordinate their efforts in evangelism.
 This began with the Broadway church in Lubbock, Texas and the Union Avenue Church in Memphis soliciting funds for evangelism in Germany and Japan, respectively.

 The most well-known of some of the early efforts in the "sponsoring church" movement was the Herald of Truth radio (later television) program begun in 1951 by the Fifth and Highland Church of Christ in Abilene, Texas.

 One more recent well-publicized sponsoring church arrangement is "One Nation Under God", wherein the Sycamore Church of Christ in Cookeville, Tennessee in 1991 solicited $10 million in order to send out evangelistic mailings to every household in America.
 Later plans to contact every household in the world were never realized.

 The sponsoring church concept is particularly popular in "church planting," where an existing church sends funds, personnel, and/or missionaries to an area with no Church of Christ congregation (or to an existing area to begin work among an ethnic group in their own language) to establish a church and then oversees the nascent congregation for a period of time, until it is financially able to support itself.